Kareena calls voicing Black Widow for 'Marvel's Wastelanders Hindi dub 'a surreal experience' - www.lokmattimes.com

 Introducing new timelines, alternate futures, and stories, ‘Marvel’s Wastelanders: Black Widow’ takes place in a far darker future where the villains have won.

-Almost 30 years after their victory, the character of Helen Black arrives at her new apartment in 'The Onar', which is a complex that the spy-organisation S.H.I.E.L.D owns and operates.
+Almost thirty years after their victory, the character of Helen Black arrives at her new apartment in ‘The Onar’, which is a complex that the spy-organisation S.H.I.E.L.D owns and operates.

 However, now it is the pinnacle of dystopian wealth and inequality, as S.H.I.
 E.L.D in itself is no longer the intelligence agency backing up superheroes, rather now they are the villains.